Barré–Liéou syndrome: Diagnosis

 One test to check for Barré–Liéou syndrome is through the use of thermography.
 An MRI study may also be conducted to rule out any structural problems in the neck which may be the cause of this syndrome.

+Treatment

 Some of the treatments for this disorder consist of sympathetic nerve blocks, physical therapy, neck brace and traction.

 History

 The syndrome was first described in 1925 by French neurologist Jean Alexandre Barré.
 Chinese physician Yong-Cheon Lieou also independently described the syndrome in 1928.